SamSamhuns/musical_python/README.md

 <small>

 -   I claim no rights to the abcmidi package.
 It was created by <a href='https://leesavide.github.io/'>leesavide</a> and is available at <https://github.com/leesavide/abcmidi>.
--   Classicial music ABC notation from the ABC version of the Nottingham Music Database maintained by James Allwright <http://abc.sourceforge.net/NMD/>
+-   Classical music ABC notation from the ABC version of the Nottingham Music Database maintained by James Allwright <http://abc.sourceforge.net/NMD/>
 -   Midi sound samples for pop genre downloaded from <https://freemidi.org>
 -   LSTM Networks inspired from Gaurav Sharma's GitHub repository
 -   ABC music foundation for its documentation